patelamancode/namaste-react-dev/notes.md

 # command for generating dev build by parcel : npx parcel index.html

-# command for generating production ready build by parcel : npx build parcel index.html
+# command for generating production build by parcel : npx build parcel index.html

 # Browserslist : is used for setting browser compatibilty, it takes params in array